Cross Section Of A Cube

 4. Trapezoidal Cross Sections

 A trapezoid is a quadrilateral with at least one pair of parallel sides.
-These cross sections appear when the plane cuts through four faces of the cube at an angle that does not create a rectangle.
+Think about it: these cross sections appear when the plane cuts through four faces of the cube at an angle that does not create a rectangle.
 The properties of the trapezoid depend on the angle and orientation of the slicing plane.

 • Creating a Trapezoidal Cross Section: This is a slightly more complex situation where the cutting plane intersects four faces of the cube at angles that are not perfectly aligned to create a rectangle.